fugleadvokatene/bino/README.md

 There are also some other commands in the justfile if you want to just build or just run sqlc etc.

+## Security

+Some features are turned off by default for security reasons, and can be configured in `config.json`

+### `security.AllowUserDefinedHTTPRequests`

+Defaults to false.
+If set, enables background jobs that fetch an image based on a user-provided URL.

+This can in principle be used for SSRF (although there are basic guards in place; see `security/httpclient.go`).
+So admin must have a certain level of trust that users will not try to use this feature maliciously.
+These features are only available after a successful login.